rubik/rubik.github.io/content/post/kubernetes-tutorial-iii-best-practices.md

 that limit the number of Pods of a replicated application that can be down simultaneously.
 This prevents voluntary disruptions from happening, e.g. a node drain request from the cluster administrator that would evict too many Pods.
-Disruption Budgets cannot prevent involontary disruptions but they do count against the budget.
+Disruption Budgets cannot prevent involuntary disruptions but they do count against the budget.
 Note that at this time Disruption Budgets are in beta.

 ## Security